Janet Wright: Family

 Wright's sister Susan was killed in a fire in 1991 in Stratford, Ontario, along with their parents, Jack and Ruth (née Preston) Wright.

 In January 2004, Wright's daughter Rachel Davis (aged 23) was fatally shot while intervening for a stranger who was being beaten in front of the Purple Onion bar in Vancouver, B.C.
 In July 2006, the shooter was convicted of two counts of first-degree murder, five counts of attempted murder and five counts of aggravated assault.
 His first degree murder conviction triggered an automatic sentence of life imprisonment with no chance of parole until 2029.

 Wright and her second husband, Bruce Davis, along with the rest of their family, started the Rachel Davis Foundation.
 The foundation presents an award to a young person (aged 17–23) who has demonstrated an outstanding act of kindness or compassion.

 Death

 Wright died on the morning of November 14, 2016, in Vancouver, aged 71, from undisclosed causes.

+Wright is listed in the dedication page of Richards Osman's novel We Solve Murders.
+It reads, "To Janet Elizabeth Wright.
+1946-2023.
+With love to fill a lifetime."